-- Released Kea 0.9, which separated Kea from the BIND10 framework, making it a working standalone application.
+- Released Kea 0.9, which separated Kea from the BIND 10 framework, making it a working standalone application.
 We also removed the dependency on Python and Botan.

-- We continued our partnership with GDANSK university, holding a hackathon there, and proposing several masters and PHD thesis projects.
+- We continued our partnership with Gdansk University, holding a hackathon there, and proposing several masters and PhD thesis projects.

-- We opened a site on GITHUB to accept contributions.
+- We opened a site on GitHub to accept contributions.

-- We have accepted patches from the following: RedHat, CapGemini, CERN, Facebook and 2 universities, Gdansk University and Silesian University.
+- We have accepted patches from the following: RedHat, CapGemini, CERN, Facebook, and 2 universities, Gdansk University and Silesian University.

 ISC contributions to DHC standards development

 ISC engineers invest considerable time and effort working on proposals for Internet standards.
-Among the more notable efforts in 2014 are the work on the DHCP proposals RFC3315bis, and the two DHCP privacy drafts.
+Among the more notable efforts in 2014 are the work on the DHCP proposal RFC3315bis, and the two DHCP privacy drafts.
 In addition to working on drafts, ISC Senior Software Engineer Tomasz Mrugalski co-chaired the IETF DHC working group in 2014.